jesse-kaufman/portfolio-site/hugo/content/projects/ai-trash-detection/index.md

 ### Semi-automated retraining

-- [ ] Manually label images in training directory and generate dataset with `labelme2yolo`
+- [ ] Manually label images in training directory
+- [ ] Automatically generate dataset with `labelme2yolo` when new Labelme labels are detected in training directory
 - [ ] Automatically run YOLO iterative training process for ~10 epochs when changes are detected to output directory of `labelme2yolo`
 - [ ] Copy new model .pt file into place when complete
 - [ ] Clear out training directory periodically so the model isn't just memorizing